fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-4.md

 ```

 It’s also important to note that TypeScript doesn’t transform references to `globalThis` when compiling to older versions of ECMAScript.
-As such, unless you’re targeting evergreen browsers (which already support `globalThis`), you may want to [use an appropriate polyfill](https://github.com/ljharb/globalThis) instead.
+As such, unless you’re targeting evergreen browsers (which already support `globalThis`), you may want to [use an appropriate polyfill ↗](https://github.com/ljharb/globalThis) instead.

-For more details on the implementation, see [the feature’s pull request](https://github.com/Microsoft/TypeScript/pull/29332).
+For more details on the implementation, see [the feature’s pull request ↗](https://github.com/Microsoft/TypeScript/pull/29332).